ClavdiaJFA/ClavdiaJFA/README.md

-### "And it shall be bestowed upon you, the star which you have longed for..." :sparkles:
+### "Dreams aren't something to beheld, they must be exemplified" :sparkles:

 - :computer: Syst Engineering student